Introduction

 Getting Started

 Get up and running with IntelStrike in under 5 minutes.
-Install the SDK, grab your API key, and run your first scan.
+No SDK or CLI to install — everything runs from the dashboard.

 4. Review Findings